ManageIQ/optimist/README.txt

 == DESCRIPTION

-Trollop is YAFCLAP --- yet another fine commandline argument processor for Ruby.
-Trollop is designed to provide the maximal amount of GNU-style argument processing in the minimum number of lines of code (for you, the programmer).

-Trollop provides a nice automatically-generated help page, robust option parsing, and sensible defaults for everything you don't specify.
+Trollop is a commandline option parser for Ruby that just gets out of your way.
+One line of code per option is all you need to write.
+For that, you get a nice automatically-generated help page, robust option parsing, command subcompletion, and sensible defaults for everything you don't specify.

-Trollop: getting you 90% of the way there with only 10% of the effort.

 == FEATURES/PROBLEMS

-- Simple usage.
+- Dirt-simple usage.
 - Sensible defaults.
 No tweaking necessary, much tweaking possible.
 - Support for long options, short options, short option bundling, and automatic type validation and conversion.